matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - Whether you want federation-style event JSON
  - Whether you want coalesced ``updates`` events
  - Whether you want coalesced ``relates_to`` events (and the max # to coalesce)
  - limit= param?
+(XXX: probably not; this should be done in the query itself)
- - Which keys to return for events? e.g. no ``origin_server_ts`` if you don't show timestamps
+ - Which keys to return for events? e.g. no ``origin_server_ts`` if you don't show timestamps (n.b. encrypted keys can't be filtered out)
 Outputs:
  - An opaque token which represents the inputs, the "filter token".
 Notes: